GeoSensorWebLab/cdb-to-wcs/README.markdown

 List datasets in a CDB, grouped by geocells.
 Counts the GeoTIFFs and JP2s found.

+### cdb-list-geocells

+    $ ruby -Ilib bin/cdb-list-geocells path/to/CDB

+List geocells in a CDB, and the sub-collections for each geocell.

 ### cdb-mosaic

     $ ruby -Ilib bin/cdb-mosaic path/to/CDB